tomgobich/tiy_week3_day3_todo_app/README.md

 ### Additional features added atop the required:
 - All tasks and current view state are saved and loaded from local storage
+- If user adds task while viewing all or active tasks the user will remain on that view state, but if the user adds a task while viewing completed tasks the user will be taken to active tasks so the user can see their new task
 - Basic input validation to make sure the user entered something on submit

 ### Tech Used